mosefatullah/Full-Stack-Web-Development/0. Programming/README.md

 <h3 align="center">C Programming</h3>

+C is a middle-level programming language that combines features of both low-level and high-level languages.

 ### Why Learn C First?

-- C programming language is a high level language but very close to machine.
+- C programming language is a high-level language but very close to machine (low-level language).
 It is usually called mid-level language.
-So many machine language functions can be learned.
+So you can learn many functions of machine language.

 - Only here one can learn how computer stores data and other deep things.

 - To learn array, you need to understand pointers, which is not available in other languages and integral part of memory management.

 - One has to have knowledge about character encoding from the beginning, which is not required to know much in other languages.

 - String is not a direct data type in C. So it is mandatory to go deep into it.
 In other languages, string is just a data type.

 - The language and the standard library are very small.
 As a result, there is more opportunity to improve problem solving skills.

 <br/>